DarianHamel/Full-Stack-Flush/Documents/proposal.md

 ### 5. Leaderboard
 Another feature that can complement our user accounts functionality is our leaderboard feature.
 There will be a leaderboard that displays the biggest winners on the website, based on users' win/loss ratio.

-### 6. Time Limit Reminders / Safe Gambling
+### 6. User Stats
-Users will be forced to set reminders and limits on their gambling, including money spend/bet limits along with time limits.
-Users will also be provided resources to better understand the risks of gambling.
+To complement the user accounts feature, we will have a feature that allows users to track different statistics related to their own account.
+There will be a way for users to view their win/loss and profit/loss ratios, along with their transaction history showing their in/outflow of money.

+### 7. Poker Game
+There will be a poker minigame similar to Balatro as discussed in the description of our first core feature.

 ## Technologies
 MERN Stack